bitspittle/limp/README.md

 ### Method

-You can define methods by implementing a `Method` base class.
+You can define methods by subclassing the `Method` base class.

 A method is some logic, tagged with a name and specifying the number of arguments it can consume.